cid-harvard/vis-toolkit/README.md

 # vis-toolkit

 * A simple, fast visualization toolkit based on D3 charts
-* Enable storytelling with step by step display and annotations
+* Enables storytelling with step by step display and annotations
-* Allow transitions between charts
+* Allows transitions between charts using points
-* Extensible with a modular architecture
+* Extensible with a modular architecture to allow nested and connected charts

 ## Usage